railsuser2014/openobject-doc-book-en/7/7_20_Caldav/index.rst

     - Username : Your username (e.g. Demo)
     - Refresh : every time you want Evolution to synchronize the data with the server

+.. tip: Go to Sales --> Meetings --> Synchronize this Calendar and select Evolution.
+Then the Caldav server will be shown.

 4. Click OK and enter your OpenERP password.

 5. A new calendar with the name you entered should appear on the left side.